Getting Started

 OpenAI API

-OpenAI's API gives you access to the GPT models (GPT-4o, o3, etc.) — the same models behind ChatGPT, but with full programmatic control.
+OpenAI's API gives you access to the GPT-5 family of models — the same models behind ChatGPT, but with full programmatic control.
 Broad capabilities across writing, reasoning, and multimodal tasks.

 Other Models